mcsee/Software-Design-Articles/Articles/Blogging/10 Tricks to Build an Awesome Personal Portfolio and Get Your Dream Job/readme.md

 ![10 Tricks to Build an Awesome Personal Portfolio and Get Your Dream Job](10%20Tricks%20to%20Build%20an%20Awesome%20Personal%20Portfolio%20and%20Get%20Your%20Dream%20Job.gif)

+> TL;DR: How to create an amazing portfolio

 I've recently discovered personal branding and the importance of a shinny and updated portfolio.

 Working as a software engineer for 25 years never spend enough time on personal branding.